Freedom of Information Act 2000: Implementing the act

 The Act affects over 100,000 public bodies including government departments, schools and councils.
 The Act came into force in phases, with the final "general right of access" to public information under the Act coming into force on 1 January 2005.
 As well as the "general right of access", the Act places a duty on public authorities to adopt and maintain pro-active "publication schemes" for the routine release of important information (such as annual reports and accounts).
 These publication schemes must be approved by the Information Commissioner.
 In general, public authorities have 20 working days to respond to an information request, though this deadline can be extended in certain cases and/or with the agreement of the requester.
 Under the Act, public authorities are encouraged to enter into a dialogue with the requester to better determine the information they want, and the format they want it in - in itself, a change in the way UK authorities interact with the public.
 Requests can be refused if they cost more than £600, including time spent searching for files.
 The UK Government established the Access to Information Central Clearing House in order to ensure consistency across Central Government in the way requests are handled.

-Unusual features
+Contrasts with law in other jurisdictions

-Three aspects of the UK Freedom of Information Act differ from the position in many other countries:
+Three aspects of the UK's Freedom of Information Act differ from the position in many other countries: